 "Doesn't your boyfriend say something about your low cut clothes!"-my mother livid about my summer dress

-"I'm just worried that people might be racist in Germany, and he won't be proud to bring you around to his friends."
+"I'm just worried that people might be racist in Germany, and he won't be proud to bring you around to his friends."-my mother on our cultural differences

 "Mom, we love to show each other off.
 We're hot." -my American response